 Permutation City and the Copy That Becomes a World

 Greg Egan's Permutation City is one of the cleanest science-fiction stress tests for simulated personhood.
-It asks what happens when a mind is copied into software, when runtime becomes a market, and when a simulated world becomes coherent enough to claim reality for itself.
+It asks what happens when a mind is copied into software, when runtime becomes a market, and when a simulated world becomes coherent enough to matter to the beings who depend on it.

 The Book